Roadmap & Action Plan for Legal Recognition of Private Cannabis Clubs in South Africa

 This process is driven by the community, not by corporations, parties, or individuals.

-All SACCA-registered members will vote to adopt the final Code of Compliance and Policy Paper in March 2026.
+All SACCA-registered members will vote to adopt the final Code of Compliance and Policy Paper during February 2026.
 Until then, we are gathering suggestions, edits, and community engagement.

 How the SACCA Drafting & Voting Process Works